gluijk/vod-visualization/README.md

 # vod-visualization
-Visualization of VoD consumption patterns
+Visualization of VoD (Video on Demand) consumption patterns